 For the adventurous traveller, this is a unique opportunity to experience one of Australia’s leading wilderness camps while also helping to save Australia’s endangered wildlife.

-Mornington Wildnerness Camp is open from 1 May - 10 October 2015.
+Mornington Wilderness Camp is open from 30 April - 7 October 2018.
 For more information and to make a reservation click here.